WalletScrutiny/WalletScrutinyCom/_android/com.aos.wallet.token.md

 > "Superb Security: Your private keys never leave your device.
 Strong wallet encryption and cryptography guarantee that your funds will stay safe under your ultimate control."

-Sounds non-custodial, but there are a number of warning signs about this wallet that seem very scammy...
+Sounds non-custodial, but we couldn't find any source code to look deeper.
+Also there are a number of warning signs about this wallet that seem very scammy ...

 **Warning**
 I would be cautious of this wallet, there seem to be anumber of warning signs